spring/LobbyProtocol/README.md

 Lobby clients and servers use this protocol to communicate together.
 The lobby-system is where player get together to organize games and chat.

+You can inspect the protocol in a human readable form by opening _ProtocolDescription.xml_ in your browser, if it supports XSL.

 ### Files

 * _ProtocolDescription.xml_ - the main document, describing the individual commands